 In our institute we develop, implement and test numerical and analytical methods for continuum mechanics.
-Our main interest lies in linear and non-linear static and dynamic problems, thermomechanical problems, stress wave propagation, problems of the contact and impact of deformable bodies and the development of constitutive equations for solids.
-We also develop a FEM-based (Finite Element Method) computational PMD (Package for Machine Design) system, which has received the certificate of the State Office for Nuclear Safety.
+Our main interest lies in linear and non-linear static and dynamic problems, stress wave propagation, problems of the contact and impact of deformable bodies and the development and implementation of constitutive equations for solids.
+We also develop an in-house computational system PMD (Package for Machine Design) based on the Finite Element Method (FEM), which has received the certificate of the State Office for Nuclear Safety.
+Our in-house system is used to solve industrial problems in various engineering fields.